 “Events like the MLK luncheon showcase what we are about at MCC and what we do for students,” Chancellor Kimberly Beatty says.
 “We offer greater access by making education affordable, and we embrace diversity and inclusion.”

 “The most important and rewarding part of my job is enabling students to go to school with little or no debt,” MCC Foundation Executive Director Jessica Ramirez says.
-“Events like the Chancellor’s MLK Luncheon allow us to provide that opportunity for our students.
-And, it’s doubly exciting, because five MCC students receive scholarships for a full year of paid tuition at the event.”
+“Events like the Chancellor’s MLK Luncheon allow us to provide that opportunity for our students.”

-Gordon’s book “Conversations in Black: On Power, Politics, and Leadership” is set for release by Hatchette Book Group Jan.
-14.
+Gordon’s book “Conversations in Black: On Power, Politics, and Leadership” was published this week (Jan.
+14) by Hatchette Book Group.

 The book, described by the publisher as “sage wisdom for navigating race in a radically divisive America,” is a natural capstone to a celebrated journalism career spanning more than three decades.
 Gordon has worked for NBC News (“Dateline” and “Today”), CBS News (“60 Minutes II”), MSNBC, National Public Radio and other news organizations, but he is best known for his coverage of social and political issues on “BET News” and “BET Tonight.”

-In 1996, Gordon was the first journalist granted the opportunity to interview former football star O.J.
+In 1996, Gordon was the first journalist to interview former football star O.J.
 Simpson following his acquittal for the 1994 murders of Nicole Brown Simpson and Ron Goldman.
-Not one to shy away from the difficult questions, Gordon opened his interview of Simpson with the question, “Did you commit those murders?”
-In a Los Angeles Times story following the interview, Howard Rosenberg stated, “The multitudes had their doubts about the O.J.
-Simpson interview.
-Yet he was forthright.
-He was incisive.
-He was earnest.
-He was commanding.
-He was believable.
-He was intelligent.
-He was perceptive.
-He was unwavering.
-He was undaunted.
-He was, in short, close to being exemplary.
-And Simpson was pretty impressive, too.”
+Not one to shy away from the difficult questions, Gordon opened his interview by asking, “Did you commit those murders?”